 All those photos you took have disappeared from the SD card.
 Before you throw the camera at the wall and fire off a nasty email to the manufacturer, here are some things you can try to recover your photos.

 First off, don’t panic.
-I can’t promise you’ll be able to recover your photos, but there are some things you can definitely try and that often work.
+Take enough photos, and this will happen to all of us at some point.
+I can’t promise you’ll be able to recover your photos, but there are some things you can definitely try that often work.
 Troubleshooting this involves working methodically.

-Second, stop shooting new photos or recording new video.
+Second, stop shooting new photos or recording new videos.
 As in, right now.
-The more you continue writing to the card, the harder it’s going to be to recover what’s there.
-Depending on what’s gone wrong, you run the risk of writing over the original photos, effectively burying them deeper.
+The more you continue writing to the memory card, the harder it’s going to be to recover what’s there.
+Depending on what has gone wrong, you run the risk of writing over the original photos, effectively burying them deeper.

 Whether you’ve accidentally formatted your memory card with photos or videos still on it, you removed the card while it was still writing, the card has become corrupted, or there’s been some problem that has made the photos disappear, here some suggestions for trying to recover them.

-The first step is to isolate the problem.
+Before knowing how to tackle the problem, you’ll first need to isolate it.
 If you can’t read your memory card, it’s natural to assume it’s a problem with the card.
 Sometimes it is.
 But sometimes it can be something else.
 So what you want to do is confirm that it’s the card misbehaving and not something else.

 I’d recommend trying to put the card back in the camera and see if you can view the photos using the camera’s own playback.
 If you can, go ahead and sigh with relief—you’ll almost certainly be able to recover your photos, and the problem is apparently somewhere else.
 But don’t take any more photos or record any more videos—you don’t want to make the problem worse.